 Food intake and competitive performance is of great concern to marathon paddlers.

-The Yukon River Quest offers additional challenges of wet, cool weather, extreme long distance and overwhelming fatigue.
+The Yukon River Quest can present challenges of wet, cool weather or very hot weather, variable wind conditions and extreme long distance leading to overwhelming fatigue.
 So what do you eat?
-How do you maintain your energy and avoid a scratch?
+How do you maintain your energy for the long haul?

 Train, Train, Train

 Endurance training increases an athlete’s ability to perform.
 This is due to the increase in the number of mitochondria (the cell’s energy factory) as well as an increase in cardiovascular capacity, lung capacity and hypertrophy (increase in size) of skeletal muscle.

 Endurance training will result in an increased capacity for muscle glycogen storage.
 So, by race day, the trained athlete benefits from a higher glycogen stores and slower utilization of muscle glycogen.
 More reason that training ahead of this race is critical.

 The depletion of muscle glycogen is the single most consistently observed factor contributing to fatigue.
 With high rates of carbohydrate breakdown comes a rise in Lactic acid production which is particularly evident in situations of oxygen debt.
 This is why it is so important to keep paddle stroke rate to a low, comfortable turnover – it is a LONG way to Dawson City.
 Too fast, you’ll crash.

 In races longer than 30 km, a tapered down exercise and high carbohydrate food intake one week prior to the race is currently recommended.
 Three days of 50% carbohydrate diet/low intensity training followed by 3 days of 70% carbohydrate diet/very low intensity training followed by one day of rest.
 Then race day and increased muscle glycogen stores, ready to go.